Learning from Anthropic: Nested Skills and Scripts

 └── get-related-work-items.ps1

-Each level maintains a catalog.
-The AI navigates from general to specific, loading only what it needs.
+Each level has a catalog.
+AI navigates general → specific.

 Section Conventions